-- (a) Suppose you place now place n \$1.00 bets on 00.
-Let $\bar{x}n$ be the average amount won or lost per game after the n bets have been made.
-Find the expected value and standard deviation of $\bar{x}n$ using the CLT. - (b) Write a code in MATLAB to simulate making n \$1.00 bets on 00.
+- (a) Suppose you place now place n\$1.00 bets on 00.
+Let \bar{x}n be the average amount won or lost per game after the n bets have been made.
+Find the expected value and standard deviation of \bar{x}n using the CLT. - (b) Write a code in MATLAB to simulate making n\$1.00 bets on 00.
 Report the mean and standard deviation of the winnings for n bets.
 Again, use your simulation to estimate the probability of winning money (having a positive amount) overall after playing n times.
 The code will look something like this:

 '''

 Initialize numSims

 Initialize winnings to be a vector of numSims zeros

 Initialize numGames

-For k=1:numSims
+For k = 1:numSims

-For i=1 to numGames
+For i = 1 to numGames

-Pick a random number in p\in[0,1]
+Pick a random number in p \in [0, 1]

-If p<1/38
+If p < 1/38

 winnings(k) = winnings(k) + 35

 Else

 winnings(k) = winnings(k) - 1

 End If

 End For

+End For

 Calculate mean of winnings in numGames

+Calculate standard deviation of winnings in numGames

-Calculate standard deviation of winnings in numGames that are k0
+Calculate proportion of values of winnings in numGames that are > 0

 '''